douglasdl/Ignite-Node.js/finapi/README.md

 ### Business Logic

 - [x] It should not be possible to create an account with an CPF already registered
+- [x] It should not be possible to search the statement of an account that does not exist
 - [x] It should not be possible to make a deposit to an account that does not exist
-- [ ] It should not be possible to serarch the balance of an account that does not exist
 - [ ] It should not be possible to make a withdrawal from an account that does not exist
 - [ ] It should not be possible to delete an account that does not exist
 - [ ] It should not be possible to make a withdrawal if there are no sufficient funds